 My experience on the plane got me thinking seriously about how well I know my city.
 I could give a decent walking tour of the city to visiting friends, showing them the highlights and Amsterdam’s most photogenic spots.
 I could take them on a fun boat tour along Amsterdam’s beautiful canals.
 However, this experience triggered a deeper interest in the city I live in.
 I consider my knowledge of the city as pretty good but it dawned on me that maybe, I was too focused on exotic places far and away, while there were many more places to explore in and around Amsterdam… right in my own backyard!

 I’ve since decided to make a conscious effort to get to know my city better and explore my city like a tourist.
-One weekend, I went on a beautiful bike ride through the city’s northern fringe for the first time.
-Another time, I spent a weekend celebrating my birthday at the Sir Adam Hotel.
+One weekend, I went on a beautiful bike ride around the Amsterdam countryside.
+I also spent a weekend exploring the street art in Amsterdam.
+On other occasions, I celebrated my birthday at the Sir Adam Hotel and a weekend at the nhow Amsterdam RAI hotel.
 I’ve promised myself that I will do this more often.
 I’ll hop on a bike, stay at a hotel or go for a stroll in the various neighbourhoods and discover the many hidden gems of this wonderful city.
 Who knows, my next source of inspiration may just be around the corner!